hasanssl/BdSLW60_Code/README.md

 Machine Learning:

 step 2-0: Run the 4(four) scripts for LSTM WITH ATTTENTION pipeline in any sequence.
-          The experiements are with all data but with different configurations.
+          The experiements are with all sign instances but with different dataset configurations.

              All 1629 features (Pose, Face and Hand Landmarks) Left Hand data Flipped:  Hand Landmarks horizontally flipped centering around the middle of two shoulders